rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

   undefined behavior except with improperly used forced unwinding), but `extern "C"` has more optimization potential (eliding landing pads).
 Having two ABIs puts this choice in the hands of users.
-  * Additionally, there are very few cases in which the current proposal permits the `panic=abort` runtime to introduce undefined behavior to a program that is well-defined under `panic=unwind`.
-The "option 3" proposal causes any foreign exception entering Rust to have undefined behavior under `panic=abort`.
+  * The single-ABI proposal ("option 3") causes any foreign exception entering Rust to have undefined behavior under `panic=abort`, whereas the current proposal does not permit the `panic=abort` runtime to introduce undefined behavior to a program that is well-defined under `panic=unwind`.
   * This optimization could be made available with a single ABI by means of an annotation indicating that a function cannot unwind (similar to C++'s `noexcept`).
 However, Rust does not yet support annotations for function